 (Sister Mary Matthias retired as director of the Mount Saint Joseph Conference and Retreat Center in 2019.
-She is now transportation coordinator at the Motherhouse.)
+She now serves in faith formation with Ursuline Associates.)

 In 1994, Ursuline Sister Mary Matthias Ward came to the Sacred Heart Retreat & Conference Center in Gallup, N.M., for a day of prayer.
 The following morning, she was praying and distinctly heard a voice say, “Someday you will return here.”

 Since May 2003, that’s where she’s been, serving as director of the retreat center and resurrecting it from a near demise.
 It’s just one of her jobs, but people who know her say her most important role is being a shining example of what it means to be an Ursuline Sister.

 “She’s a wise woman,” said Sister Emma Anne Munsterman, who served as secretary to the Leadership Council when Sister Mary Matthias was major superior.
 “She’s prayerful, loyal, and down to earth.
 She’s there when you need her.
 She honestly loves God and loves people.”

 Sister Ann McGrew got to know Sister Mary Matthias when she taught under her at St. Denis School in Louisville, Ky.

 “She’s a dedicated person, and has a deep desire for a deeper spiritual life,” Sister Ann said.
 “That has increased our friendship.
 She’s a great person.”